Web Gallery Home

 Date produced: June - November 2019.

-This portrait started as a photograph of my wife in natural light.
-She is a linguist, born in The Netherlands with skills in spoken and written Dutch, German, French, Italian, and English.
-I arranged the subject so that she was appropriately surrounded by personal objects, she had interesting lighting across her facial features, and she had a good fleeting smile on her face.
+The portrait started as a photograph of my wife in natural light.
+I positioned her in her room so that she was appropriately surrounded by some of her personal objects, she had interesting natural lighting from outside across her facial features, and she had a good fleeting smile on her face (an expression that is difficult to maintain for hours if being painted from directly).
 I wanted to have her head facing slightly away from my view, and not have her looking directly at me.
+The photograph was then used to become the reduced image of the ‘camera obscura’ (as proposed in “Tim’s Vermeer”, explained below).

 End of this exhibition display.